Welcome Back!

 It was five days before they saw their parents again.

-“During the flood, I told my sister and brother to hold onto a tree so we would not float away,” Khied recalls.
+“During the flood, I told my sister and brother to hold onto a tree so we would not float away,” Khied said.
 “There was so much debris like roofs, and logs and rocks that hit us.

 “I had to stay alert and take care of my brother and sister so they wouldn’t be scared.”